bamboocreative/bamboocreative.github.io/_project/uywi.md

 Unified communication strategy.
 By aligning UYWIs main communication mediums of email and social posts, we were able to boost engagement levels across the board.
 This shift to unified campaign-based messaging has had significant impact on audience retention and conversion.

-{% include footer-cta.html text="How about we make your cause, a movement?" %}
+{% include footer-cta.html text="HOW ABOUT WE MAKE YOUR CAUSE A MOVEMENT?" %}